-Re-Pair Timer Re-Pair Timer Scenarios Re-Pair Timer Options Description Options and the user must re-pair the devices.
-When the device loses Bluetooth connection, the device will attempt to re-establish Bluetooth Connection within the Drop Timer value.
-Immediate (For MCW Accessories only) 0 - 15 minutes programmable buffer time to re-establish the Bluetooth Connection when the Bluetooth signal is out of range.
-If either device powers off , the pairing keys are immediately cleared from both devices and the devices must re-pair.
-Infinite (For all Bluetooth devices) Infinite (For all Bluetooth devices) This Timer only applies to the accessory.
+Re-Pair Timer Options Description Immediate (For MCW Accessories only) If either device powers off , the pairing keys are immediately cleared from both devices and the devices must re-pair.
+Infinite (For all Bluetooth devi- ces) This Timer only applies to the accessory.
 The programmable timer choices are: 0 - 15 minutes, 2 hours, 4 hours or 8 hours.
-Do note there are exceptions for Operation Critical Wireless (OCW) headset and PTT which are preprogrammed to 8 hours. tooth Drop Timer The Bluetooth Drop Timer has two different settings and functions, depending upon the selection of the Re-Pair Timer.
-This timer is a "stay alive" timer where the accessory remains on without the device reconnecting before powering off.
-The radio remains on until the user powers
+Do note there are exceptions for Operation Critical Wireless (OCW) headset and PTT which are preprogrammed to 8 hours.

-Re-Pair Timer Options Description off the radio.
+Re-Pair Timer Options Description This timer is a "stay alive" timer where the accessory remains on without the device reconnecting before powering off.
+The radio remains on until the user powers off the radio.
 The radio and accessory remains paired indefinitely.
-Once the device re- connect, the timer is reset.
+Once the device re-connect, the timer is reset.